 Sharing a few drinks is a great way to get to know people as it can help to break down the language barriers or just calm the nerves when you first set foot in a new country.

-However, as easily as you can make friends, you can make enemies when it comes to drinking etiquette worldwide, and I share below some do’s and don’ts in a few select countries…
+However, as easily as you can make friends, you can make enemies when it comes to drinking etiquette worldwide.
+See below for some do’s and don’ts in a few select countries…

 In Italy, people know how to handle their drinks, so it is uncommon to see people staggering on the streets drunk.
 Drinks are often served with food.
 If you order an aperitivo (around 6pm to 9pm) you will always receive a plate of snacks, or in some bars you can help yourself from the buffet for the cost of one drink.

 The younger generation often spend their evenings outdoors on a piazza.
 You can usually find a small shop on one side of the piazza that sells beers, wine and spirits for you to enjoy outside the shop.
 If you see a large group of people just hanging out and drinking, aim there.
 The drinks are served in a glass as they would be in a bar – and as I mentioned, it is not common for anyone to be so drunk as to make a mess and break the glass.

 In Greece, your glass will be refilled over and over again, so pace yourself to avoid drinking too much.
 The Greek drink a lot of wine and ouzo, but ouzo should be sipped slowly, while wine can be drunk as fast as you wish.

 When toasting in Germany you should hold eye contact until the glass touches the table again.
 This way you show your respect and express your interest in what the other person is saying.
 It is also OK to drink on the streets; you can walk around with a beer in your hand or drink in the parks.